Find Grad Schools

 The states with the most job growth for Wholesale & Manufacturing Sales Representative are Utah, Nevada, and Wisconsin.
 Watch out if you plan on working in Delaware, Maine, or Ohio.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Wholesale and Manufacturing Sales Representatives is somewhere between $29,140 and $122,770.
+The average yearly salary of a Wholesale & Manufacturing Sales Representative ranges between $29,140 and $122,770.

 undefined